Chaos-generating periodic orbits of topological defects in confined active nematics: Results

-Here, we generalize this experimentally accessible approach to tangential-anchoring boundaries with more than one cusp, allowing control over the net topological charge, by assuming confinement geometries to be similar to the epicycloid envelope curves studied in the previous section.
-Specifically, to regularize the cusps of the epicycloids into $\mathcal{C}^1$-continuous curves, we use as our family of boundary surfaces the \emph{epitrochoids} defined parametrically by

-where $0 \leq d \leq 1$ and continuously interpolates between the epicycloids and a circle.
-These represent paths tracing a point on a circle of radius $r$ at distance $r\cdot d$ from its perimeter as it rolls on the circumference of a circle $R$.
-We use $d = 0.99$ to approximate the epicycloids near their sharp limit.
+Having studied the hypothetical steady-winding circle boundary conditions so far, we now demonstrate the applicability of our findings to closed confinement geometries with more experimentally realistic boundary conditions of tangential anchoring \cite{doostmohammadi_active_2018} on a geometrically structured boundary.
+We begin with the cardioid confinement geometry studied experimentally in Ref.~\cite{mitchell_cardioid}, where the cardioid's cusp pins a $-1/2$ so the interior has net topological charge $q=3/2$, requiring an extra $+1/2$ defect besides the two already present for circular confinement.
+We also examine generalizations of this geometry to two and three evenly spaced cusps using the epicycloid curves introduced above as boundaries.
+Since each cusp pins a $-1/2$ defect, every additional cusp adds $+1/2$ to the net topological charge of the interior, allowing control over the number or $+1/2$ defects.

-In an epitrochoid with $q=3/2$ or $4/2$, we obtain the golden and silver braids (Figure \ref{fig:7}b) as predicted by the corresponding epicycloid envelope in the previous section.
-Here, this occurs through the pinning of a $-1/2$ defect to each of the (regularized) cusps as seen in \ref{fig:7}c, leaving three or four $+1/2$ defects to interact in the bulk.
-The geometry of the $-1/2$ defect reorients the bulk director field nearby, creating the splay mode seen at the envelope cusp in circular confinement, and thus providing the inward active force that promotes the double or quadruple gyre flow structure.
-In general, we find that the pinning of negative defects changes the active force produced by the new effective boundary and realizes the same topology of active force structure described in equation ~\ref{eq:f_active_epicycloid} in circular confinement, and thus the same number of gyres.
+For the $q=3/2$ epicycloid with one cusp, we obtain for some parameter values a stable golden braid of three $+1/2$ defects, in agreement with the $q=3/2$ steady-winding circle boundary (Fig.~\ref{fig:7}a).
+As expected, a $-1/2$ defect is pinned to the cusp at all times.
+The geometry of the $-1/2$ defect reorients the bulk director field nearby, creating the splay mode just as we saw at the envelope's cusp in steady-winding circular confinement, providing the inward active force that promotes the double gyre flow structure.

-Interestingly, this system exhibits a strongly metastable regime, shown in Supplementary Videos 7 and 8, in which one or two defects are absorbed into a cusp and then emitted during part of the braid cycle.
-Within the braiding taxonomy this is simply rectified by permitting that the braid strands can jump from the absorbed defect to the corresponding new positive charge once it nucleates from the cusp into the bulk (Fig. \ref{fig:7}a).
+Interestingly, this system exhibits a stable interrupted regime (Fig.~\ref{fig:7}b), shown in Movie S7, in which each the periodic motion involves each $+1/2$ defect sequentially being pair-annihilated with the cusp's $-1/2$ defect and then effectively re-emitted by defect pair creation at the same location.
+Within the braiding taxonomy this is simply rectified by permitting that the newly created defect carries on the same braid strands as the recently annihilated defect.